ZoliQua/Ortholog-Finder-Tool/README.md

 # Ortholog-Finder-Tool

 Project aim is to find the most relevant functional protein to a given list of proteins.
-Currently we are using five different species (S. pombe, S. cerevisiae, D. melanogaster, H. sapiens and A. thaliana) for model organisms, while we integrated several orthologous and protein-protein (PPI) databases to our tool.
+Currently we are using five different species (A. thaliana, D. melanogaster, H. sapiens, S. cerevisiae and S. pombe) for model organisms, while we integrated two orthologous and protein-protein (PPI) databases to our tool.
 Details can be found in the script and below.

 # Usage

-Nearly identical version of this tool can be found and edited here: http://www.orthologfindertool.com
+Identical version of this tool can be found and edited here: http://www.orthologfindertool.com

 # Version

-Current Public version is 1.0
+Current Public version is 1.5

 # Comments